Gareth-Seaward/HappyBirthdayConsole/README.md

 # HappyBirthdayConsole

-Used to get the happy birthday sone for a given name.
+Used to get the happy birthday song for a given name.

 ## src
 ### HappyBirthday.App
-Main console app with song genertor application and consol facade
+Main console app with song genertor application and console facade

 ## tests
 ### HappyBirthday.Tests